 BIOMASS.
 The vegetation removed from the forest, usually logging slash, small-diameter trees, tops, limbs, or trees.
+This includes wood logs, wood pellets and wood chips.

 BTU.
-Abbreviation for British thermal unit, which is the quantity of heat required to raise the temperature of 1 pound (0.454 kg) of water 1°F (0.56°C), (1 Btu = 1,055 J), or about the amount of energy in one wooden kitchen match burned end to end.
+Abbreviation for British thermal unit, which is the quantity of heat required to raise the temperature of 1 pound (0.454 kg) of water $1^{\circ}F$ (0.56°C), (1 Btu = 1,055 J), or about the amount of energy in one wooden kitchen match burned end to end.

 C-FACTOR (THERMAL CONDUCTANCE).
-The coefficient of heat transmission (surface to surface) through a building component or assembly, equal to the time rate of heat flow per unit area and the unit temperature difference between the warm side and cold side surfaces (Btu/h·ft2·°F) [W/(m2·K)].
+The coefficient of heat transmission (surface to surface) through a building component or assembly, equal to the time rate of heat flow per unit area and the unit temperature difference between the warm side and cold side surfaces (Btu/h $\cdot$ ft $\cdot$ °F) [W/(m $\cdot$ K)].